aregtech/areg-sdk/docs/DEVELOP.md

 </Method>
 ```

-> 💡 The system sends only one response per request when the request is in running state.
-The multiple responses on one request will have no effect, because the first response will mark the request as idle, so that the next replies will have no effect.
+> 💡 The request with a response automatically is blocked until inked response is sent.
+It is important to send response to unblock the request, so that the service can process same request again.
+Otherwise, if response is not sent, the request remains in _busy_ state and any other attempt to trigger the same request will fail with the error _request is busy_.
+> 💡 `Request` and `Response` are strictly connected.
+The `Request` remains in _busy_ state until `Response` is not triggered, and if the `Request` is not in _busy_ state, the call of `Response` is ignored by the system.
+> 💡 It is possible dynamically to subscribe on a certain `Response` without triggering a `Request`.
+In this case, subscribed client receives the `Response` once when the `Request` is processed and replied.

 #### Broadcasts
-Broadcasts are methods to fireevent and send multiple  data at the same time.
-The clients may dynamically subscribe on broadcast to receive multiple data.
-The broadcasts are not connected to any request or response.
+The broadcasts are special service methods not related neither with requests, nor with response.
+The broadcasts are used to fire an event and send to the clients multiple data as function parameters at the same time.
+The clients may dynamically subscribe on a certain broadcast.
+Each time the broadcast is triggered from the servicing component delivered to all subscribed clients.

 This example demonstrates the definition of a broadcast with parameters.
 ```xml
 <Method ID="29" MethodType="broadcast" Name="SomeBroadcast">
     <Description>Broadcast with parameters.
 Can pass multiple parameters at once.</Description>